Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/introduction.rst

 ------------------

 Modifiers are a series of non-destructive operations which can be applied on top of an object's geometry.
-They can be applied in just about any order the users chooses.
+They can be applied in just about any order the user chooses.

 This kind of functionality is often referred to as a "modifier stack" and is also found in several other 3D applications.